 Requests for expedited appeals can be oral or written.
 When we get your request for an expedited appeal we will decide if your appeal requires a fast review.
 If we decide that your appeal does not need a fast review, we will let you know by phone or mail within 2 calendar days.
 Your appeal will then be a regular appeal.
-That means we will finish reviewing it in 30 days.
-If we decide that your appeal does need an expedited review, a decision will be made in 1 business day after receipt of the request.
+That means we will finish it in 30 days.

+If we decide that your appeal does need a fast review, the appeal will be reviewed and resolved within 3 business days.
+In cases of an ongoing emergency or denial of continued hospitalization, a decision will be made in 1 business day after receipt of the expedited appeal request.

 You or your representative can ask for an extension of 14 days.
 Texas Children's Health Plan can also ask you for an extension if we need to get additional information.
 An extension is not applicable to cases of an ongoing emergency or denials of continued hospitalization.

 We will call you promptly with the decision.
 We will also send you a letter within 2 business days of the decision.